BLinkseq/.github/profile/README.md

   Growing a community of linked-read sequencing users
 </h2>

-We see the promise of linked-read technology and want to see it adopted.
-We created the non-commercial BLink-seq linked-read chemistry to do that.
+We see the promise of linked-read technology and want to see it adopted, so we created the non-commercial BLink-seq linked-read chemistry to do that.
 We also wrote the [Harpy](https://www.github.com/pdimens/harpy), [Djinn](https://www.github.com/pdimens/djinn), and [Mimick](https://www.github.com/pdimens/mimick)
 software to provide platform-agnostic tooling for data processing.
 We are currently reviving the lariat linked-read aligner as [Arachne](https://www.github.com/pdimens/arachne).
 We promote collaboration and open conversation regarding leveraging linked-reads to do great science.